akhanaton/polkadot-k8s-operator/README.md

 0. Configure your kubectl to work with your desired Kubernetes cluster (e.g. Azure: az aks get-credentials --resource-group myResourceGroup --name myAKSCluster)
 1. Clone the repository locally
+2. Configure your application, the single entry points are:
+    * deploy/operator.yaml
+    * scripts/config/config.sh
-2. In both deploy/operator.yaml and scripts/utils/compileAndDeployOperator.sh configure the images to point to your favourite Container Registry
+    In both these files configure the images to point to your favourite Container Registry
+    * deploy/crds/polkadot.swisscomblockchain.com_v1alpha1_polkadot_cr.yaml
 3. execute scripts/init.sh

 ## Clean up resources